 - Allow on leash dog walking

 - Better water fountains

 - Climbing Equipment

 - Dogs allowed to be walked in park

 - Don't need a dog park, but being able to walk the dog on a leash through the park would be nice.

 - Equipment for children with special needs

 - Exercise equipment.
 I saw some in Westchester which was very nice.

 - Groomed XC ski trails

-- I would like a large backboard (wall) to bounce a ball against just perfect
+- I would like a large backboard (wall) to bounce a ball against

+- Just perfect

-- More parking and lights (safety) at Borse Park; turn Midway Park into a fenced dog park: add seating to the east side of the north softball field; put a paved walking path around the perimeter of BORSE park; fence in Borse Park to keep coyotes from crossing thru the park
+- More parking and lights (safety) at Borse Park; turn Midway Park into a fenced dog park: add seating to the east side of the north softball field: put a paved walking path around the perimeter of BORSE park; fence in Borse Park to keep coyotes from crossing thru the park:

 - More seating areas in parks and more walking paths

 - More wildlife areas using native plants

 - Need fitness stations!!

 - None

 - None

 - None

 - None

 - None

-- None

 - Not interested as plenty of amenities available

 - Playground equipment for special needs children

 - Pool

 - Splash Pad

 - Splash pad, community garden (We have hungry people in our community and can feed them with a shared garden)

 - Splash Pads

+- Sprinklers for kids

+- Stocking ponds with fish

+- Swimming pool, pickleball courts

+- Table tennis (Ping pong)

+- Too many green areas, wooded areas are being cut down for shopping or houses.
+Why is village allowing this stripping of the land?
+Please be more protective of our environment.
+Trees cut down due to disease are not replaced.
+Why?

+- Volleyball Courts

+- Water play area, similar to Burr Ridge

 - Ballet Barre

 - Chess

 - Chess, STEM (computer coding for kids like SCRATCH), Gardening & Green Living (Bees, H2O collection, Compost, etc.)

 - Crafts, Clubs

 - Crafts, Flower arranging

 - Environmental Education

 - Exercise Class

 - Exercise Class

 - Fall Baseball, Soccer, Gymnastics

 - Gardening

 - Jewelry Making

 - Lego Kid's classes

 - More choices for programs after work hours

 - More programming for toddlers and young children

 - More senior activities like cards, chess, outings

 - More teen classes, exercise classes, cooking, movies, studying, make-up, different hair styles

 - None

+- None

 - None, plenty available now

 - Older Adult Activities

 - Organized card times- euchre

 - Senior Health Related

 - Sewing, braiding

 - Something for seniors

 - Sports

 - Volunteer forum

-- What new recreation center???
+- What new recreation center????

 - Woodworking